nhsconnect/nhslogin/src/linking-to-settings.md

 NHS login provides capability for users to change their NHS login account settings online, help reducing calls into partner service support desks.

-To help users do this, partner services need to create a link from their service to the NHS login settings page.
-Users will need to be logged into the partner service to use this link.
+To enable this, users must be logged into the partner service.
+The partner service needs to create a Single Sign On (SSO) link from their service to the NHS login settings page.
+Users must not need to re-authenticate to access the settings page.
 ![diagram](nhslogin/images/Managelogin-NHSApp-small.png)

 ### NHS login currently allows users to: